 - Create a new folder

-- Collapse all folders in the Project View
+- Collapse all folders in the Sigasi Projects View

 Initially, the Hierarchy View will be empty.
-To use the Hierarchy View, right click an entity or module name in the editor and select Set as top level from the pop-up menu.
-This will populate the Hierarchy View with the structure of the toplevel.
+To use the Hierarchy View, right-click an entity, architecture, or module name in the editor and select Set as Top Level from the pop-up menu.
+This will populate the Hierarchy View with the structure of the top level.

-As you make changes to the design, the Hierarchy View will not auto-refresh.
+As you make changes to the design, the Hierarchy View will not automatically refresh.
 To refresh the Hierarchy View, use the refresh button ( ).

-When you want the focus in the Hierarchy View to follow your position in the editor, make sure to enable the link with editor button ( ).
+If you want the selection in the Hierarchy View to follow your position in the editor, make sure to enable the link with editor button ( ).

 These buttons are available in the Hierarchy View.